latex3/latex3.github.io/_posts/2022-03-16-robin-fairbairns.md

 and setting up the CTAN TeX archive network in 1992, of which Cambridge, DANTE and SHSU were the three original hosts.
 The UK CTAN host was managed by Robin until his retirement in 2014.
-Robin wrote or maintained many well used [LaTeX packages that are on CTAN](https://www.ctan.org/author/fairbairns).
+Robin wrote or maintained many well-used [LaTeX packages that are on CTAN](https://www.ctan.org/author/fairbairns).

 He also regularly served on the UKTUG Committee, and for many